 - CENR 4600 Thesis (8 credits): Master’s level students working on a thesis.

-- CENR 5600 Doctoral (8 credits): Doctoral level students working on a dissertation.
+- CENR 5600 Doctoral (8 credits): Doctoral level students working on a dissertation or major doctoral research paper.

 - CENR 4500, CENR 4600, and CENR 5600 registrations will confer loan eligibility or loan deferment if the student is eligible to receive financial aid.